 These mistakes are more ubiquitous than many realize.
 If you can avoid the ten most common ones still being made in 2017, your business will be heading toward a brighter (and more profitable) future.

-- Mistake #2.
+- #2.
 Company policies aren’t compliant (or they don’t exist)

-- Mistake #3.
+- #3.
 Using registration pop-ups right before checkout

-- Mistake #4.
+- #4.
 There’s no blog on your website

-- Mistake #5.
-Your return policy is either too lenient, or too restrictive
+- #5.
+Your return policy is either too lenient or too restrictive

-- Mistake #6.
-Not allow customers to comment/review your product
+- #6.
+Not allowing customers to comment/review your product

-- Mistake #7.
+- #7.
 Dropping large unexpected fees on customers

-- Mistake #8.
+- #8.
 Having poor descriptions of your products

-- Mistake #10.
+- #10.
 Your company isn’t contributing anything unique

 Even more, “multi-channel” shoppers, or people who shop using one device and finish using another, spend three times as much money as a person using only one avenue to make purchases.